Cantera/cantera/doc/sphinx/yaml/reactions.rst

     - :ref:`Chebyshev <sec-Chebyshev>`

-    Reactions on surfaces or edges are automatically treated as :ref:`interface <sec-interface-reaction>` reactions, and reactions which
+    Reactions on surfaces or edges are automatically treated as :ref:`interface <sec-interface-reaction>` reactions, and reactions that
     involve charge transfer between phases are automatically treated as :ref:`electrochemical <sec-electrochemical-reaction>` reactions, without the
     need to specify the ``type``.